 - Frequently Asked Questions on Raksha Bandhan

-Raksha Bandhan is usually celebrated in the month of August and, as per the Hindu calendar, in the month of Sawan.
+Raksha Bandhan is usually celebrated in the month of August.
 During the festival, sisters tie a thread or Rakhi to their brothers, promising that the brother shall be their protector for life.
 It is rightly said that a brother-sister relationship is precious.
 Raksha Bandhan is celebrated by all, irrespective of age or marital status.

 Paragraph on Raksha Bandhan in 100 Words

-Raksha Bandhan is a Hindu festival celebrated during the Sawan month or the month of August.
-This is a holy occasion for commemorating the bonding between brothers and sisters.
-On this day, the sisters tie a thread or a rakhi to their brothers’ wrists to symbolise their bond.
-In return, the brothers promise that they shall be the protectors of their sisters for their entire life and give a return gift.
-They both give sweets to each other, and the sisters pray for their brother’s long life and protection.
+Raksha Bandhan is a cultural festival celebrated during the Sawan month or the month of August.
+This is a holy occasion for commemorating the bond between brothers and sisters.
+On this day, sisters tie a thread or a rakhi on their brothers’ wrists to symbolise their bond.
+In return, brothers promise that they shall be the protectors of their sisters for their entire life and give a return gift.
+They both give sweets to each other, and sisters pray for their brother’s long life and protection.
 This festival symbolises faith and eternal love between a brother and sister.

 Paragraph on Raksha Bandhan in 150 Words

 In our lifetime, we maintain many relationships, but the bonding between a brother and sister is precious.
-They may fight every day, and every moment; they might not share a piece of chocolate, but their bond and love are beyond anything else.
+They may fight every other day; they might not even share a piece of chocolate, but their bond is beyond anything else.
 Raksha Bandhan is celebrated as a festival of peace and harmony.
 On this day, the sisters tie a thread or a bracelet to their brothers and the brothers, in return, promise to be their sisters’ protectors for their entire life.
-The Rakhi or the thread is a pious symbol of being someone’s protector.
-In 1905, during the partition of Bengal, Rabindranath Tagore used this occasion to signify the centuries old bond between the Hindus and Muslims of Bengal.
-It is not only celebrated between brothers and sisters, but as per Hindu mythology, Sachi, wife of Lord Indra, also tied a bracelet to protect her husband from all evils.
+The Rakhi, or the thread, is a pious symbol of being someone’s protector.
+In 1905, during the partition of Bengal, Rabindranath Tagore used this occasion to signify the centuries-old bond between the Hindus and Muslims of Bengal.

 Paragraph on Raksha Bandhan in 200 Words

-Raksha Bandhan is also known as Rakhi Purnima which is a Hindu festival celebrated between brothers and sisters.
+Raksha Bandhan is also known as Rakhi Purnima, which is a cultural festival celebrated between brothers and sisters.
 On this day, all the sisters tie a sacred bracelet or the Rakhi on their brothers’ wrists as a symbol of protection from all evils.
 The brothers, in return, promise their sisters to be their protectors for their entire life and give a return gift.
-Rakhi is considered to be the symbol of love and unity as per Hindu mythology.
-In ancient times, it was not celebrated between the siblings; in fact, the festival was celebrated between the husbands and wives.
+Rakhi is considered to be the symbol of love and unity, as per Hindu mythology.
+In ancient times, it was not celebrated between siblings; in fact, the festival was celebrated between husbands and wives.
 This festival started from the story of Lord Indra and his wife Sachi, who tied Rakhi to save her husband from the evil king Bali. in ancient times, it was celebrated between the couples.
 Still, with time, it extended to the siblings, where the brothers shall protect the sisters from all evil, and equally, the sisters shall protect their brothers from all evils.
-Raksha Bandhan is a Hindu festival, but it is also celebrated in other countries like Nepal, UAE, Mauritius, etc. Different people celebrate the festival in different ways as per their wishes.
-Some people wear new clothes and prepare different dishes, etc to celebrate the occasion.
-Also, in India, people of other communities celebrate the festival with dedication.
+Raksha Bandhan is also celebrated in other countries like Nepal, UAE, Mauritius, etc. Different people celebrate the festival in different ways as per their wishes.
+Some people wear new clothes and prepare different dishes as part of the celebration of the occasion.

 Paragraph on Raksha Bandhan in 250 Words